cyberboy666/r_e_c_u_r/documentation/exploring_feature_notes/compatibility_testing.md

+# some of what follows is out of date since i have improved a number of problems since i did this. i will have to revisit this page with updates soon !

 # compatibility testing

 so far i have only been using a small selection of video files while running **r_e_c_u_r** .